Newell Brands Inc Annual Shareholders Meeting Transcript

 Ravichandra K. Saligram - Newell Brands Inc. - President, CEO & Director

-Thank you.
-Good afternoon.
-I'm Ravi Saligram, President and CEO of Newell Brands.
-The necessary conditions under our bylaws have been met, and I'm pleased to call the 2020 Annual Meeting of Stockholders to order.
-This year, we find ourselves in unprecedented times amidst against the COVID-19 pandemic.
+Good morning.
+This is Ravi Saligram, President and CEO of Newell Brands.
+The necessary conditions under our bylaws have been met, and I am pleased to call the 2021 Annual Meeting of Stockholders to order.

-Through this period, Newell Brands has been focused on 3 key priorities: first, promoting the safety and well-being of our employees; second, sustaining the company's financial vitality and business continuity; and finally, keeping our manufacturing facilities and distribution centers operating where possible.
-I'd like to acknowledge the efforts of all our Newell Brand employees, particularly the frontline workers who courageously kept the company g
+Since March 2020, we've been dealing with unprecedented challenges amidst the COVID-19 pandemic.
+I'd like to acknowledge the efforts of all of Newell Brands' employees, particularly our frontline employees, whose continued fortitude and diligence has kept the company going over the past year with our results meaningfully accelerating in the back half of 2020.
+We gained considerable momentum on our turnaround in 2020 and laid a solid foundation to deliver sustainable and profitable growth in the future, which was evidenced in our first quarter of fantastic results.

+This year, we are once again holding the annual meeting in a virtual format in the interest of the health and safety of our stockholders, employees and Board of Directors.
+I will not be giving a business presentation today.
+Instead, I refer you to the

 Newell Brands Inc Annual Shareholders Meeting Transcript